Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 ```
 az storage blob upload-batch --account-name "$STORAGE_ACCOUNT" --account-key "$STORAGEKEY" --destination "$SHARE_NAME" --destination-path "$SUBDIRECTORY_NAME" --source "$(pwd)"
 ```

+Here is a description of the variables in the above command:

+STORAGE_ACCOUNT - the name of the Azure storage account to which the depot is uploaded.

+STORAGEKEY - the access key for the Azure storage account.
+This value can be retrieved using the Azure CLI “az storage account keys list” command.
+See [az storage account keys](https://docs.microsoft.com/en-us/cli/azure/storage/account/keys?view=azure-cli-latest) for more information.

+SHARE_NAME - the name of the Azure container to which the depot is uploaded.
+This container must exist in the storage account.

+SUBDIRECTORY_NAME - the name of the Azure storage blob to which the depot is uploaded.
+This storage blob is created by the “az storage account keys list” command.

 For more information about this command, see ["az storage blob upload-batch"](https://docs.microsoft.com/en-us/cli/azure/storage/blob?view=azure-cli-latest#az_storage_blob_upload_batch).

 <a name="depotlocation"></a>
 * The URL for the SAS depot location:

+**Note:** In these steps, SAS Token refers to the Shared Access Signature Token.
 1. From the Azure Portal [here](https://portal.azure.com/#home), click *Resource Groups*.
 2. From the left column, click on the storage account that you uploaded the SAS 9.4 order files to.
 3. Expand *BLOB CONTAINERS*.
 Verify that your order files are inside the blob container.